wxxz975/OpenVINO-Deploy/yolov8/README.md

-# Yolov3 Inference
+# Yolov8 Inference

 ## Quick Start

 ### Download Model
-download the model from the official [website](https://github.com/ultralytics/yolov3/releases). or choice your own pretrain model to here.
+download the model from the official [website](https://github.com/ultralytics/assets/releases). or choice your own pretrain model to here

 ### Export Pytorch Model to the ONNX format